 No one quite understands the origin of Dr. Jeremiah Onu.
-There are a number of legends attached to his name, some of which go back before the beginnings of the known world.
+Many legends attached to his name, some of which go back before the beginnings of the known world.
 What we do know is that he pretty much has it out for Griddish and everyone who hails from there.

 Through the Slipshot